-As of July 26th, 2021, this pattern has a refreshing update!
+As of February 27th, 2023, this pattern has a refreshing update!
 New photos and a clear pattern layout to reflect consistency with my other designs.
 Stitch counts and pattern details remain the same.
-The Ravelry listing has also been updated with the new .pdf file.

 This is a pattern is available for free here on my blog.
 An ad-free, neatly formatted, printer friendly version is also available for free in my Ravelry shop.
 Click the buttons below to take you directly to the shop!

 You may sell items completed from this pattern but please provide credit back to Sweet Bee Crochet and if possible, link back to pattern location.
 You may not sell this written pattern or use my photos without consent.
 You may not use my photos to sell your completed items.